-You can use a sales flyer to attract our audience’s attention, and then link to your site for more info.
+You can use a sales flyer to attract our audience’s attention, and then link to your site or blog for more info.
 Take a look at this simple but eye-catching social media sales flyer:

 In fact, Venngage has a whole host of social media templates that you can use so make sure you check those out.